talonhub/community/PRACTICES.md

 This approach allows reusing the same commands in multiple contexts and helps prevent inconsistencies.

-## Spoken Form Considerations
+## Spoken Form Considerations and Practices

 - Our convention is to capitalize single letters to slightly improve readability.
-- Talon currently only handles alphabetic characters and spoken forms.
+- Talon currently only handles alphabetic characters in spoken forms.
 Spell out numbers, symbols, etc.
 - Anchor commands only when needed to prevent misrecognitions or ambiguities.
 For example, a trailing anchor `$` after a command ending with the `user.prose` capture ensures the remainder of the utterance is consumed by the capture.
 Anchoring at both the start (`^`) and end (`$`) is useful for commands that users would want to avoid triggering accidentally and would not use often.
 - Consider using a prefix word for a group of commands, such as window commands being prefixed with the word `window`.
 Making the commands longer reduces the probability of misrecognitions, and adding a prefix helps prevent conflicts.
 - Hesitate when adding short commands — especially when always available — because they can be easily misrecognized.
 - Consider testing that your spoken forms recognize with multiple Conformer speech engines.

+### Clip Versus Paste

+Our voice commands using the clipboard usually have `paste` or `clip` in their spoken forms.
+Going forward, use `paste` for commands directly performing a kind of paste operation, such as pasting without formatting.
+Use `clip` for commands using the clipboard contents for anything else.
+This includes performing a paste as a step towards achieving a bigger objective, such as searching for the current clipboard contents in a file.

 ## Sleep Practices